| Appendix 5: Articles

 and pulses at suitable places to accumulate capital for the

+nation, said.
 He stressed the need to change from the system of

 depending on a single crop to four crops, saying the national

 economy must be supported by four pillars instead of one.
+Some States and Divisions might be suitable to plant two

 or three crops, he said.
 Careful considerations must be made